Amanaz: Reception and legacy

 Amanaz's song "Khala My Friend" has been featured in several television shows and films.
-In 2012, it appeared on the soundtrack of Rick Alverson's "The Comedy."
-In 2016, the song was featured in Season 1, Episode 2 of the TBS show “People of Earth,” as well as Season 3, Episode 1 of the HBO show High Maintenance.
+In 2012, it appeared on the soundtrack of Rick Alverson's The Comedy.
+In 2016, the song was featured in Season 1, Episode 2 of the TBS show People of Earth, as well as Season 3, Episode 1 of the HBO show High Maintenance.
 Then again in 2021, in the closing credits of Season 2, Episode 3 ("Do the Right-est Thing") of the Apple TV+ series Ted Lasso.

-In 2023, a song from their 1975 album Africa, "Nsunka Lwendo" was sampled on American Rapper Travis Scott' song "Sirens" from his 2023 album Utopia.
+In 2023, a song from their 1975 album Africa, "Nsunka Lwendo" was sampled on American Rapper Travis Scott's song "Sirens" from his 2023 album Utopia.